fescamil/hasyako/Phonology.md

 <div id='Phonemes'/>

 ### Phonemes
+TODO: this is not the right phonology, you should fix that

 |                   | Bilabial | Linguolabial | Postalveolar | Palatal | Velar | Glottal |
 | ----------------- |:--------:|:------------:|:--------:|:-------:|:-----:|:-------:|